digital-asset/daml/docs/source/json-api/production-setup.rst

     daml json-api --ledger-host localhost --ledger-port 6865 --http-port 7575 \
     --query-store-jdbc-config "driver=org.postgresql.Driver,url=jdbc:postgresql://localhost:5432/test?&ssl=true,user=postgres,password=password,start-mode=start-only"

-For using the Query Store you'll want your first run to specify ``start-mode=create-only`` so that all the necessary tables are created.
-After the first run make sure its set to ``start-mode=start-only`` so that it doesn't attempt to create the tables again.

 If you are not familiar with JDBC URLs, we recommend reading the `PostgreSQL JDBC documentation <https://jdbc.postgresql.org/documentation/head/connect.html>`__ for more information.

+The ``start-mode`` above simplifies re-initializing the database as well as allowing for usage of separate credentials.
+For example you can run the *HTTP-JSON API* server with ``start-mode=create-only`` so that all the necessary tables are created using one set of credentials, you can then start the server with ``start-mode=start-only`` to use these tables.

+Alternatively using ``start-mode=create-if-needed-and-start`` will create the tables if missing on startup, whereas using ``start-mode=create-and-start`` will re-initialize the database on startup.

 .. note:: The full list of query store configuration flags supported can be seen by running ``daml json-api --help``.